ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 - :property:`omero.web.wsgi_args` Additional arguments.
 For more details check `Gunicorn Documentation <http://docs.gunicorn.org/en/stable/settings.html>`_.

-Nginx configuration
+NGINX configuration
 -------------------

 OMERO can automatically generate a configuration file for your web server.
-The location of the file will depend on your system, please refer to your web server's manual.
+The location of the file will depend on your system, please refer to your webserver's manual.
 See :ref:`customizing_your_omero_web_installation`
 for additional customization options.

-To create a site configuration file for inclusion in a system-wide nginx configuration redirect the output of the following command into a file:
+To create a site configuration file for inclusion in a system-wide NGINX configuration redirect the output of the following command into a file:

 ::